What does this mean?

 I normally register during Priority 0.
 Am I exempt?

-No. Any student can lose his/her priority registation status by completing too many
+No. Any student can lose his/her priority registration status by completing too many

 units in our college district, being placed on probation or dismissal for two consecutive terms, or failing to complete the Steps to Success (as a first-time college student after spring 2014).